- Easy to receive an online quote

 - Several customizable plan options to choose from

-If you’re looking for a home warranty in California, keep reading to learn about the best home warranty companies in the state, common home maintenance issues faced by California homeowners, and important home warranty buying tips.
+If you’re looking for a home warranty in Los Angeles, or another city in California, keep reading to learn about the best home warranty companies in the state, common home maintenance issues faced by California homeowners, and important home warranty buying tips.

 California is the third largest state in the U.S. and holds the largest population.
 It’s located on the western coast and is bordered by the Pacific Ocean.
 It shares its border with Oregon, Nevada, and Arizona and shares an international border with Mexico.
 The state is home to Hollywood, giant Sequoias, and bustling cities.
 Here are a few other facts about the Golden State: